DavidAlexanderMoe/Kidney-Tumor-Detection-End-To-End/README.md

 MLflow

  - Its Production Grade
- - Trace all of your expriements
+ - Trace all of your experiments
- - Logging & taging your model
+ - Logging & tagging your model

 DVC

- - Its very lite weight for POC only
+ - Its very lightweight for POC only
- - lite weight expriements tracker
+ - lite weight experiments tracker
  - It can perform Orchestration (Creating Pipelines)